Tylenchulus semipenetrans: Management of the citrus nematode

 Management practices consist of exclusion, preventive measures, and post-planting nematicide applications.
 All growers should avoid contaminated nursery rootstocks and use certified nematode-free soil and nematode-free rootstock (it is obligatory in some areas).
 Nematodes can easily be removed from seedlings by dipping the roots in 45 C water for 25 minutes, which kills the nematodes but does not harm the plant.
 For cultural practices, the container-grown citrus can be treated with steam and soil solarization.
 Fumigation and nematicides are used to reduced initial population densities.
-Halogenated hydro-carbons (MBr,1-3-D and chloropicin) are the most effective.
+Halogenated hydro-carbons (MBr,1-3-D and chloropicrin) are the most effective.
 Resistant rootstocks are available and this management strategy is the most useful to suppress nematode population density.
 Recently, the hybrid rootstock called Swingle citrumelo (Citrus paradisi x P. trifoliata) is highly resistant to the citrus nematode.

 In California, the Statewide Integrated Pest Management Program of the University of California suggests chemical control of nematodes with application dependent on population levels of nematodes.
 For low presence of nematodes, a pesticide application may not be economical, but at medium to high populations, nematicides can be prevent significant decline in fruit size and yield.
 The program considers less than 2000 juveniles per 500 g of soil from February to April and less than 4000 juveniles per 500 g of soil from May to July to be low population levels.
 For females, less than 100 individuals per 1 g from February to April and less than 300 per 1 g of soil from May to June are considered low levels.